 Start with some baseline metrics, then determine your desired endpoint so you can evaluate results and make data-driven decisions.
-As you collect this input, implement checkpoints to measure progress and pivot when needed until you arrive at a list of goals that all stakeholders can embrace—and that will drive patient engagement.
+As you collect health data, implement checkpoints to measure progress and pivot when needed until you arrive at a list of goals that all care team members can embrace—goals that will drive patient engagement.

 Choose your Care Management software with great care

-Before considering any RPM system, you will want to be sure to evaluate all its operations.
+Before considering any RPM system, be sure to evaluate all of its operations.
 Does it allow you to integrate the devices you’re currently using?
 Does it offer long-term support?
 Is it user-friendly for all members of your care team and patients?